-According to the Regulatory Flexibility Act, as amended by the Small Business Regulatory Enforcement Fairness Act, Federal agencies must determine if proposed legislation will have a "significant economic impact on a substantial number of small entities."33 Because there are no virtually no foreseeable economic effects of the proposed rule, there will be little to no effects on small businesses.
+According to the Regulatory Flexibility Act, as amended by the Small Business Regulatory Enforcement Fairness Act, Federal agencies must determine if proposed legislation will have a "significant economic impact on a substantial number of small

-32 U.S. Office of Management and Budget, "Memorandum for Heads of Executive Departments and Agencies, and Independent Regulatory Agencies," July 13, 2001.
+U.S. Office of Management and Budget, "Memorandum for Heads of Executive Departments and Agencies, and Independent Regulatory Agencies," July 13, 2001.

-33 EPA, "Revised Interim Guidance for EPA Rulewriters: Regulatory Flexibility Act as Amended by the Small Business Regulatory Enforcement Fairness Act," 29 March 1999, p.11.
+&lt;sup>33 EPA, "Revised Interim Guidance for EPA Rulewriters: Regulatory Flexibility Act as Amended by the Small Business Regulatory Enforcement Fairness Act," 29 March 1999, p.11.